amaranth-lang/amaranth/docs/lang.rst

 Apart from acting as numbers, Amaranth values can also be treated as bit :ref:`sequences <python:typesseq>`, supporting slicing, concatenation, replication, and other sequence operations.
 Since some of the operators Python defines for sequences clash with the operators it defines for numbers, Amaranth gives these operators a different name.
 Except for the names, Amaranth values follow Python sequence semantics, with the least significant bit at index 0.

-Because every Amaranth value has a single fixed width, bit slicing and replication operations require the subscripts and count to be constant, specified as Python :py:class:`int`\ s.
+Because every Amaranth value has a single fixed width, bit slicing and replication operations require the subscripts and count to be constant, specified as Python :class:`int`\ s.
 It is often useful to slice a value with a constant width and variable offset, but this cannot be expressed with the Python slice notation.
 To solve this problem, Amaranth provides additional *part select* operations with the necessary semantics.

 The result of any bit sequence operation is an unsigned value.